jlacar/aoc-2023-kotlin/resources/Day07.md

 ```
 Let's walk through what these few lines of code do:

-1. Creates a `Day07` [solution object](https://yet-to-be-written-article) by calling the `using()` factory method, passing in the input data as a list of strings.
+1. Create a `Day07` [solution object](https://yet-to-be-written-article) by calling the `using()` factory method, passing in the input data as a list of strings.

-2. Passes the `Day07` object as a [constructor argument](https://kotlinlang.org/docs/classes.html#constructors) to `SolutionChecker`, along with a description of this particular solution.
+2. Pass the `Day07` object as a [constructor argument](https://kotlinlang.org/docs/classes.html#constructors) to `SolutionChecker`, along with a description of this particular solution.
 The description is used when displaying test results and says something about the input data being used.
-This solution object uses the example data.
+This solution object uses the example input data.

-3. Uses the `apply()` [scope function](https://kotlinlang.org/docs/scope-functions.html) to create a small block from which we can call `SolutionChecker` functions like `checkAnswerForPartOneIs()`.
+3. Use the `apply()` [scope function](https://kotlinlang.org/docs/scope-functions.html) to create a small block from which we can call `SolutionChecker` functions like `checkAnswerForPartOneIs()`.
 We pass in the value we expect to get from `part1()` of the solution.
-There's also `SolutionChecker.checkAnswerForPartTwoIs()` which we'll get to when we tackle Part 2 of the puzzle.
+There's also `SolutionChecker.checkAnswerForPartTwoIs()` which we'll get to when we tackle Part 2 of the puzzle in a follow-up article.

 That's a lot of functionality packed into a few lines of Kotlin, isn't it?
 Some things to note here:

 1. The `SolutionChecker` class is my own invention.
 It came out of a need to [reduce bloat](https://yet-to-be-written-article) in my solution code.

-2. I wrote that code first, or at least something like it, before I wrote its implementation.
-Writing the code I want to be able to write first gives me a mental model that guides my design decisions.
+2. I wrote the above code first, or at least something like it, before I wrote its implementation.
+Well, technically, I extracted the implementation from the bloat I was seeing and not liking.
+Writing the code I want to be able to write gaves me a mental model that guided my design and refactoring decisions, with design and refactoring being [six of one, half-dozen of the other](https://en.wiktionary.org/wiki/six_of_one,_half_a_dozen_of_the_other) in my mind.

 ### Design with the end in mind